kashif/firedup/README.md

 # Welcome to Fired Up in Deep RL!

 This is a clone of OpenAI's [Spinning Up](https://github.com/openai/spinningup) in PyTorch.
 Spinning Up is an awesome educational resource produced by Josh Achiam, a  research scientist at [OpenAI](https://openai.com/), that makes it easier to learn about deep reinforcement learning (deep RL).

 ## Installation

 Fired Up requires Python3, PyTorch, OpenAI Gym, and OpenMPI.

 Fired Up is currently only supported on Linux and OSX.
 It may be possible to install on Windows, though I  haven't tested this OS.

 ### Installing Python

 We recommend installing Python through [Anaconda](https://www.anaconda.com/distribution/#download-section).
-Anaconda is a Python distribution that includes many useful packages for especially for scientific computing, as well as an environment manager called `conda` that makes package management simple.
+Anaconda is a Python distribution that includes many useful packages especially for scientific computing, as well as an environment manager called `conda` that makes package management simple.

 Download and install Anaconda 2018.x (at time of writing, 2018.12) Python 3.7.
 Then create a `conda` environment for organizing packages used in Fired Up: